hickeng/vic/doc/design/portlayer/storage-interfaces.md

     // id - the specific element to do second stage processing on.
 Optional.
-    //    - if not specified then all elements managed by the component will be processed Bind(handle Handle, id ID, ...?)
+    //    - if not specified then all elements managed by the component will be processed
+    //
+    // Should we allow mounting of device as file if trailing / is ommitted?
+    Bind(handle Handle, id ID, ...?)
 (Handle, error)

     // id - the specific element to do undo second stage processing on.
 Optional.